SoftUni-Internal/interactive-content/EN/03-Regex/05-Homework.md

 Write a function that processes information about a race.

-On the first line you will be given list of participants separated by `", "`.
+On the first line, you will be given a list of participants, separated by `", "`.

-On the next few lines until you receive a line `end of race` you will be given some info which will be some alphanumeric characters.
+On the next few lines, until you receive a line **end of race**, you will be given some info, which will be some alphanumeric characters.

-In between them you could have some extra characters which you should ignore.
+In between them, you could have some extra characters, which you should ignore.

 For example: `"G!32e%o7r#32g$235@!2e"`.

 The letters are the name of the person and the sum of the digits is the distance he ran.

-So here we have George who ran 29 km.
+So here we have "George" who ran "29" km.

 Store the information about the person only if the list of racers contains the name of the person.

-If you receive the same person more than once just add the distance to his old distance.
+If you receive the same person more than once, just add the distance to his old one.

-In the end print out the top 3 racers ordered by distance in descending order in the format:
+In the end print out the top 3 racers, ordered by their distance in **descending** order in the format:

 `1st place: {first racer}
 2nd place: {second racer}